 Once you are ready and have everything you need in your basket, go to checkout.

-Look for the Promo Code section underneath your basket.
+Look for the Iceland code section underneath your basket.

 Insert the code and click Apply Code.

-The promo code should now be subtracted from you total.
+The promo code should now be subtracted from your total.

 Finish the checkout process.